handsontable/handsontable/docs/next/guides/getting-started/installation.md

 ### Using `import`

-If your bundler allows it, you can import Handsontable's full distribution CSS file using an `import` statement.
+If your bundler allows it, you can import Handsontable's full distribution CSS file, using an `import` statement.

 ```js
 import 'handsontable/dist/handsontable.full.css';